kaanturkmen/kaanturkmen/README.md

 <br>

+> Dia duit!

+I’m Kaan Türkmen, a Production Engineer at Meta with a background spanning software and infrastructure.
+I currently focus on improving the security of network infrastructure at scale.

-> Hi, I'm Kaan, a passionate computer engineer with a strong focus on Site Reliability Engineering (SRE) principles.
-Outside of my engineering work, I’m dedicated to making complex computer science topics more accessible.
-I create YouTube content that breaks down intricate concepts using simple, everyday examples.
-I'm also the founder of the Computer Science Türkiye community on Discord, which has grown to nearly 3,000 members.
-It’s a vibrant space where learners, enthusiasts, and professionals come together to share knowledge, spark discussions, and build meaningful connections.
+I’m also the founder of the Computer Science Turkiye community on Discord, which has grown to nearly 3,000 members and is one of Turkey’s largest computer science communities.

+Connect with me:

+• Instagram: itskaanturkmen

+• GitHub: kaanturkmen

+• Medium: kaanturkmen

 <br>